Green card: Application process for illegal immigrants through registry provision

 Moreover, applicants who are in the United States unlawfully may be eligible to receive a green card under a sole exception.
-For an undocumented immigrant to be granted permanent residency they must abide by the registry date and eligibility criteria.
-The registry provision date was first developed in 1929 with the intention to aid in the growing number of undocumented immigrants.
+For an illegal immigrant to be granted permanent residency they must abide by the registry date and eligibility criteria.
+The registry provision date was first developed in 1929 with the intention to aid in the growing number of illegal immigrants.
 Essentially, only immigrants who entered the United States before a certain date (registry date) qualify to receive a green card.
 Other parameters include continued stay since entering the country and good moral character.
-After being created in 1929, congress advanced the registry date a total of four times.
-First set to only grant residency to individuals who entered the country before or on June 3 1921, the date was then moved to July 1 1924, further to July 1 1940, once more to June 30 1948 and finally January 1 1972.
-The last advancement date comprised the Immigration Reform and Control Act (IRCA) along with other regularization provisions which included penalizing institutions that knowingly employed undocumented non-citizens.
+Congress advanced the registry date a total of four times after being created in 1929.
+First set to only grant residency to individuals who entered the country before or on June 3, 1921, the date was then moved to July 1, 1924, further to July 1, 1940, once more to June 30, 1948, and finally to January 1, 1972.
+The last advancement date comprised the Immigration Reform and Control Act (IRCA) along with other regularization provisions which included penalizing institutions that knowingly employed illegal aliens.
 This was done through a set of congressional amendments that culminated in 1958 Act, where the requirement for non-citizens to be eligible only if they are not subject to deportation was removed.
 Since then the registry date has not been advanced despite the number of immigrants increasing by 10 million and a total of 385 individuals have been granted a green card since the last registry update in 1986.
 Currently the provision date only excludes non-citizens that are inadmissible to the United States on criminal or national-security grounds.
 The updated and current eligibility requirements for registry are as follows: